Research

 Mon-Fri 8am to 12am

 Citing your sources is an essential part of doing research.
-It protects you from committing plagiarism, allows your readers to find the information you reference, and improves your credibility.
+It protects you from committing plagiarism, allows your readers to find the information you reference, and improves your credibility as an author.
+If an article inspires your thinking on the topic, you should always cite it at the end of your paper, even if you didn't end up quoting or referencing it in your writing.
 For every source you use, you will need to create a short in-text citation to include in the paper right after you reference the source, and a full citation to include at the end of your paper.
 However, the way you format your citations may change depending on what subject you're writing about and what your professor's preference is.
 In general, subjects in the humanities (literature, philosophy, religion, etc) will use MLA format, subjects in the social sciences (education, psychology, criminal justice, etc.) will use APA format, and historical or artistic subjects will use Chicago style.
 Subjects in the hard sciences (chemistry, engineering, medicine) may use subject-specific styles.

 Always check in your syllabus to see what citation style your professor would like you to use, or email your professor directly if you do not see a specific style listed in the syllabus.